gd-programming/gd.docs/docs/resources/client/gamesave/achievement.md

 # Achievements

 Geometry Dash has 266 achievements that you can aquire, 2 of them are exclusive to the Steam version of the game.
-You can find out how to get all the achievements [here](https://geometry-dash.fandom.com/wiki/Achievements)
+You can find out how to get all the achievements [here](https://geometry-dash.fandom.com/wiki/Achievements).

+keep in mind that adding the achievements into your save data manually will only show them as completed in game but won't give you the reward for the completion

 ## Achievement key structure